IMJLA/Adsi/docs/en-US/ConvertTo-DomainNetBIOS.md

 ConvertTo-DomainNetBIOS -DomainFQDN 'contoso.com' -Cache $Cache
 ```

+Converts the fully qualified domain name 'contoso.com' to its NetBIOS name by automatically
+determining the appropriate method based on available information.
+The function will check the
+cache first to avoid unnecessary directory queries.

 ### EXAMPLE 2
 ```
 ConvertTo-DomainNetBIOS -DomainFQDN 'contoso.com' -AdsiProvider 'LDAP' -Cache $Cache
 ```

+Converts the fully qualified domain name 'contoso.com' to its NetBIOS name using the LDAP provider
+specifically, which provides more accurate results in an Active Directory environment by querying
+the domain controller directly.

 ## PARAMETERS